redactes/csn-project-2026/Documentation/README.md

 # 🖧 CSN Network Project — POD-1

-> A school networking project simulating a multi-site enterprise network between New York and Brussels, built and tested in Cisco Packet Tracer.
+> A school networking project simulating a multi-site enterprise network between New York and Brussels.
+First built and tested in Cisco Packet Tracer, then deployed on real hardware.

 ---